wso2/docs-choreo-dev/en/docs/reference/pricing.md

     If the infrastructure cost of an organization on the Pay As You Go plan exceeds $100, it can pay the additional infrastructure charges to the cloud platform vendor.

     If the infrastructure cost of an organization on the Enterprise plan exceeds $100, it can pay the additional infrastructure charges to the Choreo Sales Team.

-    Currently, users on Pay As You Go and Enterprise plans can get their infrastructure costs from the cloud platform vendor.

 ## Plans